Posted in General FAQ'S on April 25, 2016

 A random search cannot be used to disguise targeting a single individual, and if you feel this is the case, you have the right to refuse the search.
 For more information about searches of students in California, read about it here.

 If you’ve been the victim of an improper or illegal search, protection could be available.
-Contact Graham Donath Law Offices today to discuss your rights and see if your case will stand up in a court of law.
-We know the intricate search warrant laws in California, and are here to defend your rights.
+Contact The Graham Donath Law Offices today to discuss your rights and see if your case will stand up in a court of law.
+We know the intricate search warrant laws in California and are here to defend your rights.
+We have experienced Riverside defense lawyers who can defend your rights in court.